department-of-veterans-affairs/vets-design-system-documentation/src/_components/button/index.md

 ### When to use buttons

 * **Actions.** Use buttons for clickable actions you want users to take on a page, such as “Add”, “Close”, “Cancel”, or “Save.”
+Buttons **do things**, links **go places**.
+Refer to guidance on [Links vs. buttons](#links-vs-buttons).
-* Use buttons if you want the user to trigger some kind of Javascript functionality by clicking it.
+* **Triggers.** Buttons can also trigger functionality via Javascript.
+For example, closing a modal window.

 ### When to use primary buttons

-The primary buttons are the most commonly-used button on the site.
+* **Use primary for the most important action.** Use the primary button for the most important action that you want the user to take on the page, or in a section.

 ### When to use secondary buttons

-Use **secondary** buttons for any actions that need to be _downplayed_ against other actions.
+* **Use secondary for non-primary actions.** Use secondary buttons for any actions that need to be _downplayed_ against other actions on the page, or in a section.

 ### When to consider something else